stanis-molnar/MolnarApps/docs/bagos/how-to-play.md

 - The first player makes an opening bid, stating a quantity and a face value (<span style={{backgroundColor: "#25c2a0", color: '#fff'}}>**e.g. "three 4s"**</span>).
 This bid represents their claim that there are at least that many dice showing that face value among all players' dice combined.

-Note: Ones (1s) are wild and count as any face value unless the first bid is on ones, in which case ones are only counted as ones for that round.
+Note: Ones (1s) are jokers and count as any face value unless the first bid is on ones, in which case ones are only counted as ones for that round.

 ### 3. Subsequent Bids